theArchonius/mervin/README.md

 # Mervin

-Mervin is a Graphical Model Review Visualization Prototype under active development for Eclipse Mars.
+Mervin is a Graphical Model Review Visualization Prototype for Eclipse Mars.

-## Eclipse Target platform

-Mervin is provided as eclipse plugins for the current Mars build of the ["Collaborative Modeling with Eclipse" ](https://sites.google.com/a/eclipsesource.com/collaborative-modeling/)-initiative.
-Although Mervin may also run on other builds, there is currently no guarantee for it.
+## Evaluation resources

+The resources of the evalution are provided in the directory 'evaluation-resources'.
+Please read the readme in that directory before loading the provided evaluation repositories.

+## Build instructions

+Run 'mvn install' in the 'at.bitandart.zoubek.mervin.parent' directory.
+If it fails due to dependency problems please contact the authors, which will try to resolve the issues if possible.
+However, there are also prebuild versions of the prototype available at https://github.com/theArchonius/mervin/releases .

 ## License